-If a module receives an LXI Event Message with a Timestamp field of zero, the time indicated by the timestamp shall be interpreted as "now" by the receiving module, i.e., the current time as it is understood by the receiving module.
+If a device receives an LXI Event Message with a Timestamp field of zero, the time indicated by the timestamp shall be interpreted as "now" by the receiving device, i.e., the current time as it is understood by the receiving device.

-A module shall transmit an LXI Event Message with a value of zero for the Timestamp field only if one or more of the following apply:
+A device shall transmit an LXI Event Message with a value of zero for the Timestamp field only if one or more of the following apply:

-Copyright 2004 - 2016 LXI Consortium, Inc. All rights reserved.
+Copyright 2004 - 2022 LXI Consortium, Inc. All rights reserved.

-- The module does not implement IEEE 1588 - The LXI Device is overloaded and cannot capture timestamps fast enough.
+- The device does not implement IEEE 1588 - The LXI Device is overloaded and cannot capture timestamps fast enough.
 This condition should be considered a serious or fatal error. - The user-specified semantics required upon receipt is "now."